 BlackLine’s flexibility was also a factor: StackPath can add solutions, such as Variance Analysis or Journal Entry, as needed.
 “BlackLine has the capabilities to support us in our growth.
 Other solutions were either more limited or didn’t offer additional capabilities that we could add later.”

-StackPath implemented BlackLine’s Modern Accounting Playbook for Account Reconciliations, and subsequently Task Management for high-volume bank reconciliations.
+StackPath implemented BlackLine’s Modern Accounting Playbook for Account Reconciliations, and subsequently Transaction Matching for high-volume bank reconciliations.
 Implementation was “very quick and smooth,” says Clarke.
 “We were able to implement Account Reconciliations within one month.”

 “Our consultant from BlackLine supported us all the way.
 She walked us through the implementation template that we needed to fill out.
 She was available for questions, answer sessions, and meetings upon request.
 We were also able to bring her on site, pre-COVID, at the time of the actual data upload.”